webmachinelearning/webnn/docs/IssueTriage.md

 Every issue should have one of these issue types, and only rarely more than one.

-- **bug** - a flaw in the specification that will require a normative fix; for example, an algorithm computes an output incorrectly
+- **bug** - a gap or flaw in the specification that will require a normative fix; for example, an algorithm is missing or computes an output incorrectly
 - **conventions** - where the spec does not conform to specification best practices from Web IDL, Bikeshed, Infra, etc.
 - **use case** - a new use case for the API that should be documented or considered; may spawn other issues
 - **process** - a meta issue about how the specification is evolved; for example, a discussion of issue labels